maykar/plex_assistant/translation.md

 The first grouping of "Generic Terms" are translations of generic words that would be used throughout.
 For example in `"play": "play"` the first "play" is the key and should not be changed and the second "play" is the translation of the word.
-"on_the" is used to inform us that the user is trying to play the media on a specific device, for example: `play Friends on the Downstairs TV`
+"on_the" is used to inform us that the user is trying to play the media on a specific device, for example: `play Friends on the Downstairs TV`.
+"movies" and "shows" contain a list of keywords that would inform us of the media type the user is looking for.

 ```
         # Generic Terms
         "play": "play",
-        "movie": "movie",
-        "movies": "movies",
-        "tv": "tv",
-        "show": "show",
-        "shows": "shows",
         "on_the": "on the",
+        "movies": [
+            "movie",
+            "film",
+        ],
+        "shows": [
+            "episode",
+            "tv",
+            "show"
+        ],
 ```

 The next part is an array with the key "play_start".
 These are phrases of how someone could start the command.
-Each of these is tested against some of the generic terms from above to decide if the user is looking for a show or a movie.
+Each of these is tested against "movies" and "shows" from above to decide if the user is looking for a show or a movie.
 ```
         # Invoke Command
         "play_start": [